Sv443/BetterYTM/contributing.md

 <br>

-These are the ways to interact with BetterYTM; constants, events and global functions:
+These are the ways to interact with BetterYTM; through constants, events and global functions:
-- Static interaction is done through constants that are exposed through the global `BYTM` object, which is available on the `window` object.
+- Static interaction is done through constants that are exposed through the global `BYTM` object, which is available on the `unsafeWindow` object.
   These read-only properties tell you more about how BetterYTM is currently being run.
   You can find all properties that are available and their types in the `declare global` block of [`src/types.ts`](src/types.ts)

-- Dynamic interaction is done through events that are dispatched on the `window` object.
+- Dynamic interaction is done through events that are dispatched on the `unsafeWindow` object.
   They all have the prefix `bytm:eventName` and are all dispatched with the `CustomEvent` interface, meaning their data can be read using the `detail` property.
   You can find all events that are available and their types in [`src/interface.ts`](src/interface.ts)